-The OAG filed suit challenging a rule promulgated by the National Highway Traffic Safety Administration (NHTSA).
+In September 2017, the OAG filed suit challenging a rule promulgated by the National Highway Traffic Safety Administration (NHTSA).
 See State of New York, et al. v.
 National Highway Traffic Safety Administration, et al., No. 17-2780 (2d Cir. filed Sept.
 8, 2017).
 The rule would have delayed the effective date of the Civil Penalty Rule, which increases the civil penalty that can be assessed against a manufacturer for violation of the Corporate Average Fuel Economy (CAFE) standards.